mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 ---
 ### Research Interests
 I am passionate about tackling **fundamental problems** in the field, uncovering deep **mathematical and structural properties** along with their applications, and transforming abstract ideas into **practical technologies**.
 My research spans several interconnected areas:
- - Classical and quantum error-correction codes,
+ - Classical and quantum error-correction codes
     - Decreasing monomial codes (polar codes, Reed-Muller codes, and their variants)
     - Quantum LDPC codes: Adapting to hardware constraints and noise models
     - Quantum stabilizer codes and approaches to fault‑tolerant quantum computation
- - Wireless communications and signal processing,
+ - Wireless communications and signal processing
- - Hardware architecture design.
+ - Hardware architecture design
  - Machine learning

 ---